 - A Gvoke injection can be lifesaving if a patient has severely low blood sugar and is unable to eat or drink something to increase it.

-- Gvoke comes as an autoinjector (Gvoke Hypo) and a premixed, prefilled, premeasured, and ready to use injection (Gvoke PFS).
-Gvoke kit, a premixed, 1 mg/0.2 mL single dose vial and syringe kit that eliminates the need for reconstitution is expected to be available early 2022.
+- Gvoke comes as an autoinjector (Gvoke Hypo), a premixed, prefilled, premeasured, and ready-to-use injection (Gvoke PFS) and Gvoke kit, a premixed, 1 mg/0.2 mL single-dose vial and syringe kit.

 - Gvoke is available in two strengths: 0.5 mg/0.1 mL and 1 mg/0.2 mL.

 - The Gvoke Hypopen, Gvoke kit, and prefilled syringe are for single-use only and you should not attempt to reuse them.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Nausea (30%), vomiting (16%), injection site reactions (7%), and headache (5%) were the most common side effects reported.

 - The dosage of Gvoke changes according to age and weight.
 For adults and pediatric patients aged 12 and older, 1mg is recommended.
 An additional 1 mg dose may be given after 15 minutes if no response is seen.
 For pediatric patients aged 2 to less than 12 years of age or for those who weigh less than 45kg the recommended dose is 0.5mg with an additional 0.5mg if no response is seen within 15 minutes.